kalviumcommunity/S89_AI_Snack_Recommender/Readme.md

     Database: MongoDB (for storing user preferences & history) AI/Machine Learning: TensorFlow.js or Face-api.js (for facial recognition)
-    Authentication: Firebase or Auth0 (if user login is needed) Why This Project?
+    Authentication: Firebase or Auth0 (if user login is needed)
-    This project is both fun and technically challenging, making it a great learning opportunity.
-It involves AI/ML integration, frontend/backend development, and user experience design.
-It also allows for creativity with food pairings and humor, making it engaging and unique.